What Is Required For A Bedroom in My Virginia Home?

 - Square Footage: The minimum square footage is 70 square feet, with an additional 50 for each additional occupant.
 So if you have two people living in a bedroom, then it needs to be 120 square feet (which is still suffocating, unless you’re newly weds).

 - Heating and Air: The bedroom must have natural ventilation and a heat source tied to the house.
-(Unlike that 105 lbs barbie-doll that you work with who surrounds herself with 5 portable heaters at her desk …in July…, you cannot use portable heaters to qualify a bedroom.)
+(Unlike that person in finance, that you work with who surrounds themselves with 5 portable heaters at thier desk …in July…, you cannot use portable heaters to qualify a bedroom.)

 What About A Closet?